Learning Hidden Markov Models from Aggregate Observations: Learning Aggregate HMMs with Continuous Observations

 Assuming the Gaussian noise model for emission density, it takes the form

 i.e., each (discrete) hidden state corresponds to a single Gaussian density parameterized by mean $\mu(x_t)$ and variance $\Sigma(x_t)$.
-In such a model, an observation $o_t^{(m)}$ corresponding to the $m^{th}$ individual at time $t$ is nothing but a sample from one of the Gaussian densities.
+In such a model, an observation $o_t^{(m)}$ corresponding to the $m$-th individual at time $t$ is nothing but a sample from one of the Gaussian components.

-Note that with this aggregate Gaussian-HMM settings, the estimation updates of the initial distribution and transition probabilities remain same as described in Algorithm~\ref{alg:em_hmm_discrete}.
-For learning the model parameters, the required marginals in the E-step of the algorithm are computed using Equation~\eqref{eq:marginals_hmm_cts} and updates in the M-step are characterized via the following.